 Employment Drug Testing

 Considering the statistic that roughly 30% of individuals between 16 and 59 years old have tried marijuana at least once, a significant number of employers mandate drug testing during the recruitment phase.
+Many employers require drug tests as part of their workplace policies to ensure safety and compliance with legal standards.
 The majority of these workplace drug tests commence with an immunoassay test, which serves as a quick method for preliminary screening.

 Treatment Options for Marijuana Addiction

-Individuals grappling with an addiction to marijuana can choose from a range of treatment options, including:
+Individuals grappling with an addiction to marijuana can choose from a range of treatment options, including how to help an addict without enabling them:

 Paramount Recovery Center integrates Medication-Assisted Treatment (MAT) with psychotherapy techniques.
 This combination aims to alleviate withdrawal symptoms as well as manage any concurrent conditions associated with substance drugs.
 The center facilitates patient access by providing flexible payment schemes along with financial support, all delivered through a care model focused on the individual’s needs.